 If it’s on a website such as Giphy, you can copy the link through the prompt.
 Such websites also offer different options for copying the link, such as HTML, a shortened version of GIF, and creating a short URL.

 If it’s not on the GIF website, but you have found it on some other site, then you need to right-click and then click on the copy image address.

 Step 2: Open Your Email Account

-Well, the next step is after you have coined the image address of your GIf, now you need to proceed in the email account.
+Well, the next step is after you have coined the image address of your GIF, now you need to proceed with the email account.